chrisleekr/binance-trading-bot/README.md

 ### Install via Stackfile

- 1. In Portainer create new Stack
+1. In [Portainer](https://www.portainer.io/) create new Stack

- 2. Copy content of docker-stack.yml or Upload file
+2. Copy content of `docker-stack.yml` or upload the file

- 3. Set the Environment Keys
+3. Set environment keys for `binance-bot` in the `docker-stack.yml`

- 4. Open browser `http://0.0.0.0:8080` to see the frontend
+4. Launch and open browser `http://0.0.0.0:8080` to see the frontend

 ## Screenshots